 What Is The Procedure For Replacing A Furnace Fan Limit Switch?

 Follow these instructions to repair your furnace’s damaged or worn-out furnace limit switch and save yourself the bills arising from hiring other local professionals of the heating service magnolia.

-After turning off the furnace, remove the old high limit switch from the furnace cabinet.
+- 2. Deletion and Configuration: After turning off the furnace, remove the old high-limit switch from the furnace cabinet.
 Install the new button by wiring it just like the old one.
 It is commonly accomplished with just two screws, wires, and terminals.
 Follow its directions to ensure that the dial settings are the same as before or alter it as required.

 If the model seems older, check the installation instructions if you need assistance with the minor extra tasks, such as connecting the third line, snapping on a tab switch, and tweaking dial settings to read the same as the previous one.
 Otherwise, you can always contact Fenwick Home Services to ensure that everything is done correctly.